Making your service look like GOV.UK

 You’ll need the GOV.UK template, frontend toolkit and elements to implement the patterns and typeface.

-You must also have a GOV.UK:
+Unless it’s a blog, your service must also have a GOV.UK:

 If research shows that none of the existing GOV.UK patterns meet the needs of your users, you can: